d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 and then to ultimately evaluate your final model on the *test* split.
-As discussed in :numref:`subsec_generalization-model-selection`, we treat the test data of Fashion-MNIST as the validation set, thus reporting validation loss and validation accuracy on this split.
+As discussed in :numref:`subsec_generalization-model-selection`, we will treat the test data of Fashion-MNIST as the validation set, thus reporting validation loss and validation accuracy on this split.